-Since the tofu worked so well in the vegan pound cake, I decided to try it in a batch of wholesome muffins.
+Since the tofu worked so well in the vegan pound cake, I decided to try using tofu in a batch of wholesome vegan gingerbread muffins.
 Using a tofu-based gingerbread as a starting point, I added some spices, used oil instead of butter, changed the bake time and baked the gingerbread paper-lined muffins tins.
 Results?
 Very good!
 In fact, excellent when considering that Fuzz gobbled hers up.
 These will be perfect lunchbox treats!

 Mastercook’s nutrition stats are below the recipe.

 1 1/2 cups white whole wheat flour, spooned and swept (6 ½ oz)

 1/2 teaspoon baking soda

 1 cup soft silken tofu (I used Mori-Nu Lite)

 1/2 cup mild molasses